katcipis/katcipis.github.io/_drafts/restless-restfull.md

 so exciting that it got me frustrated how people talk so little about this.
 Actually usually there is not talk at all about this aspect of REST.

-An example of that was the tooling for writing docs ate the time (CIRCA 2010-2011), they where pretty beautiful (like swagger) but they had 0 support to the idea of designing a state machine with links driving the next possible states.
+An example of that was the tooling for writing docs at the time (CIRCA 2010-2011), they where pretty beautiful (like swagger) but they had 0 support to the idea of designing a state machine with links driving the next possible states.
 That frustrated the hell out of me (of course it may be that I'm lousy at looking stuff